 Basically, I did the exact same thing as Trish’s girl.
 And those friends of mine who bitch and moan over their eggs Benedict about the men and women in their lives who ghost?
 They themselves have straight up admitted to ghosting.
 If you act like a fuckboy and text like a fuckboy, you’re probably a fuckboy, y'all.

-The realization was both hilarious and startling to me.
+The realisation was both hilarious and startling to me.
 Hilarious because I am admittedly the most epic hypocrite on the planet sometimes.
 (My mother likes to remind me of this with relish whenever I back myself into a corner.)
 But it was also startling because it got me thinking: When the hell did we start treating each other so badly?
 Maybe the dudes who have been placed in my path have been karmic retribution for how I’ve treated other men in my past.
-Or maybe I picked up on these bad behaviors after nearly a decade of dating in New York City.
+Or maybe I picked up on these bad behaviours after nearly a decade of dating in New York City.
 But it doesn’t really matter which came first.
 What matters to me is how I’m going to move forward from all of this.

 I’ve heard that you should always try to be the type of person you’d want to date.
-And if my behavior is any indication, I’ve been wanting to date fuckboys.
+And if my behaviour is any indication, I’ve been wanting to date fuckboys.
 So starting now, I’m attempting to change my karma and deprogram the crap out of my dating habits.
 I know that there’s a good chance that I’ll still get ghosted on, or run into commitment-phobes, or date guys who say one thing and then act a different way.
-But, as I’ve stated many times before, changing my dating behavior isn’t about “landing a man.”
+But, as I’ve stated many times before, changing my dating behaviour isn’t about “landing a man.”
 It’s about becoming the type of person I’m happy with.
 And that person isn’t someone I’d want people bitching about over eggs Benedict.

 *Name has been changed.